Artwork & Series

 Sofia Velasquez, a Berlin based visual artist, talks about her photobook Fernbeziehungen. - an unapologetically subjective documentation of personal recollections in the form of short narratives.
 Her work reflects her ideas on memory, youth, space and existentialism.

 Visual and street artist Shane O'Malley spoke to us about his work Duality.
 A series of geometric colour collages creating fragmented whole shapes.
 The series mimics the frailty and fragmentation of his own mind while trying to dealing with his own mental health issues.
-In the work overall O'Malley aims for empathy found in the distortion of the inner depictions of the shapes but the calmness in the geometric order to override that anxiety he's visually evoked from an audience.

 French photographic artist Helene Antorini spoke to us about her recent work Hubris.
 A photographic body of work depicting the greed of men and it's influence on nature.
 Through the use of allegory and semiotics comes a sombre narrative on the Greek term Hubris - an excessive self pride or confidence; a term used in Greek tragedy to denote mans defiance of the Gods.